jahwag/interview-exercise/README.md

 - **Security**: Role-based access control implemented.
 - **Modern Technologies**: Built with Spring Boot 3 and Java 21.

+## Areas not included
+- Integration with a production-grade DBMS such as PostgreSQL.
+- Advanced authentication mechanisms like Single Sign-On (SSO) or OAuth2.
+- New backoffice UI

 ## Prerequisites
 Ensure you have the following tools installed on your system: